swahlquist/LingoLinq/README.md

-## CoughDrop - Every Voice Should Be Heard
+## SweetSuite AAC - Every Voice Should Be Heard
 [![OpenAAC](https://www.openaac.org/images//OpenAAC-advocate-blue.svg)](https://www.openaac.org/advocates.html)

-CoughDrop is an open, web-based AAC (Augmentative and Alternative Communication) app.
+SweetSuite is an open, web-based AAC (Augmentative and Alternative Communication) app.
 Basically if people struggle getting their words out for whatever reason, they can use the speech synthesis engine on a computing device to "speak" for them.
 Sometimes they'll just type on a keyboard (think Stephen Hawking), but sometimes typing is too slow or not a reasonable expectation, so communication "boards", which are just grids of labeled pictures, can also be used.
-CoughDrop supports building these grids and keyboards, optionally tracks their usage, and also offers tools for the team supporting the communicator.
+SweetSuite supports building these grids and keyboards, optionally tracks their usage, and also offers tools for the team supporting the communicator.

-CoughDrop is web-based, and will run on most modern browsers.
+SweetSuite is web-based, and will run on most modern browsers.
 You can try it out for free at https://www.mycoughdrop.com.
 It leverages modern web standards like the Web Speech API, the Application Cache, IndexedDB and a bunch of HTML5 to work both online and offline.
 It should run on Windows, Mac, ChromeOS, iOS and Android, and can be packaged up for app stores as well.

-Unlike most other AAC apps, which are installed and live on a single device, CoughDrop is cloud-based, and syncs edits across multiple devices automatically.
+Unlike most other AAC apps, which are installed and live on a single device, SweetSuite is cloud-based, and syncs edits across multiple devices automatically.
 This may seem unimportant, but when you spend a lot of time building a very personalized vocabulary, you don't want a broken device or a dead battery to prevent you from communicating.
-With CoughDrop you can just log into a different device and keep going.
+With SweetSuite you can just log into a different device and keep going.

-Additionally, CoughDrop allows users to add "supervisors", which are administrative users that can help modify boards, track usage reports, and coordinate strategy.
-In the past users would have to hand over their device so therapists or parents could make changes or review usage logs, but with CoughDrop supervisors can do their thing on their own devices.
+Additionally, SweetSuite allows users to add "supervisors", which are administrative users that can help modify boards, track usage reports, and coordinate strategy.
+In the past users would have to hand over their device so therapists or parents could make changes or review usage logs, but with SweetSuite supervisors can do their thing on their own devices.
 And permission controls always stay in the hands of the user.

-Anyway, that's CoughDrop in a nutshell.
+Anyway, that's SweetSuite in a nutshell.
 There's a lot of extra fun added in, with built-in assessment and profiling tools, real-time following and remote modeling, embedded books and videos, two way SMS messaging, modeling ideas and trend reporting, focus words mode, goal setting and automated tracking, team coordination,